Professional skills in a resume: examples of skills and knowledge. Examples of professional skills and abilities in a resume

 result oriented

-manage the project well
+manage project implementation well

-teach others well
+you teach others well

 organize information well